Board of Directors

 Michael Klasner, Treasurer

 Michael Klasner received an HBA from the Richard Ivey School of Business at Western University in 2004.
 After a stint at the prestigious Price Waterhouse, Michael took a Senior Associate position at accounting firm PwC from 2006 to 2009.
 Pursuant to that role, in 2009, Michael began working as an accountant and financial analyst for software company Klasner, Solomon & Partners.
 In 2012, he took on the role of Senior Financial Analyst at Cougar Software until 2015.
-Michael has also managed land in the Algonquin area for Harcourt Timber Holdings Ltd, where he developed budgets and implemented revised hunting and fishing practises.
-He will be joining Forests Ontario’s Board of Directors in February of 2018 in the role of Treasurer, replacing Eric Solomon.
+Michael has also managed land in the Algonquin area for Harcourt Timber Holdings Ltd, where he developed budgets and implemented revised hunting and fishing practices.

 Ian D. Buchanan